burgreen/stack-spack/README.md

 Find a suitable system compiler that can install Spack packages
 ---------------------------------------------------------------

-- In our limited experience, many system compilers fail for various reasons to install the full Proteus stack.
+- In our limited experience, many system compilers fail for various reasons to install complex software stacks.

 - On Linux systems, the approach that has been most consistent for us has been to build `gcc-7.3.0` and `binutils` using a suitable system compiler.
 Then, we use the installed `Spack gcc-7.3.0` to build the remaining software stack.